-Currently, we are working on the analysis of the fiber differences between subjects from different age groups within a human brain atlas.
+Currently, we are working on the analysis of the fiber differences between subjects from different age groups within a human brain atlas, which will quantify the variabilities of the fiber tracking results for different age groups.
 In future, we will apply the metrics defined in this study to fiber clustering and segmentation, which may potentially improve fiber clustering and segmentation accuracy.
 Fiber bundle difference quantification can be cast as a registration problem, therefore all of the other metrics already used in image registration, such as mutual information, may be useful for fiber bundle difference quantification.
 Furthermore, since the metrics we presented here are easily extended, we plan to compare q-ball and other higher order fiber tracking algorithms.
 We are also working with a group of neurologists to obtain anatomical axon tracks within the monkey brain as to compare histological ground truth of the brain connections with the tracking results of different algorithms.
 Finally, our interactive quantification and visualization toolkit may potentially be used as a tool for surgical planning aiding the further improvement of validation of Diffusion Tensor imaging.